fergusq/tampio/README.md

         jos n on suurempi kuin nolla, niin tehokas toiminto suoritetaan
         ja  toistetaan m kertaa tehokas toiminto, missä m on n vähennettynä yhdellä.

+## Comparison operators

+Comparison operators are functions that return boolean values.
+They can only be used inside other comparison operators, if statements and conditional expressions.
+Comparison operators can have either zero or one parameters.

+    [parameter/nominative] on [adjective/positive nominative], jos [condition list].
+    [parameter/nominative] on [adjective/positive comparative] kuin [parameter/nominative], jos [condition list].

+For example:

+    Lista on tyhjä, jos sen alkioiden määrä on nolla.
+    Vektori on pidempi kuin lyhyt vektori, jos sen pituus on suurempi kuin lyhyen vektorin pituus.

 ## Statements